 The EU (Withdrawal Agreement) Bill is passed to give legal effect to any Withdrawal Agreement that has been approved by the House of Commons.

 Withdrawal Agreement is ratified by the UK in accordance with the Constitutional Reform and Governance Act 2010.

 February - March 2019

-The European Parliament votes in plenary on the Withdrawal Agreement.
+The European Parliament votes in plenary on the Withdrawal Agreement (either in its current or amended form).
 The Withdrawal Agreement is concluded by Council acting by a super qualified majority (20 of EU27, comprising 65% of EU27 population).

 Another amendable motion laid by the Government to be debated if no deal has been approved